TommyTran732/Microsoft-Edge-Policies/README.md

 - Setting DefaultWebUsbGuardSetting to "Block".
 In most cases, the websites will never need to use this API.
 I need it to flash GrapheneOS and StockOS on my phones.
 - Setting DefaultJavaScriptJitSetting to "Block".
 This will prevent users from adding exceptions to Enhanced Security Mode.
 - Further restricting permissions that websites can prompt for.
-- Forcing Smartscreen to be off.
-Webtypo protection is also potentially invasive, through I have not confirmed this.
+- Madating that SmartScreenEnabled is set to disabled.
+TyposquattingCheckerEnabled is also potentially invasive, though I have not confirmed this.
 Please make an issue to let me know of your findings.

 ## Linux